What’s on tap for Bend Ale Trail Month

 Giddy to get started on Bend Ale Trail Month?
 Here’s a quick refresher on how to do the Bend Ale Trail.

-Starting out here, nab the free app and open it in the web browser of your choice from your smart phone or tablet.
+Starting out here, open the free digital passport in the web browser of your choice from your smart phone or tablet.

 Pro Tip